LagoLunatic/GCFT/README.md

 * RARC (archives)
 * Yaz0 compression

-Currently it can open GCMs and RARCs, and view, extract, and replace the individual files in them (including viewing the file IDs inside RARCs).
-It can also compress and decompress Yaz0 files.
+Currently, it can:
+* Open and view GCMs and RARCs (including file IDs inside RARCs)
+* Extract and replace individual files in GCMs and RARCs
-It cannot yet extract all of the files from a GCM or RARC to a folder, nor import them all back at once.
-But this is a planned feature.
+* Extract all files in a GCM or RARC at once to a folder
+* Import a folder of files onto an existing GCM or RARC, overwriting the existing files (this preserves the original file IDs in RARCs)
+* Compress and decompress Yaz0 files
+It currently cannot add or remove files from GCMs or RARCs.
+It also cannot create brand new GCMs or RARCs from scratch.
 It has only been tested on Wind Waker so far but should work with other games.

 ### Running from source